Born and raised in Bucks, Dominic went to Dr Challoner’s Grammar School in Amersham.

 In September 2021, Dominic was appointed as Deputy Prime Minister, Lord Chancellor and Secretary of State for Justice under Prime Minister Boris Johnson until September 2022.

-He was re-appointed as Deputy Prime Minister, Lord Chancellor and Secretary of State for Justice by Prime Minister Rishi Sunak in October 2022.
+He was re-appointed as Deputy Prime Minister, Lord Chancellor and Secretary of State for Justice by Prime Minister Rishi Sunak in October 2022, serving in this position until April 2023.

 Dominic is married to Erika.
 They live in Esher, Surrey, with their two sons, Peter and Joshua.